Updated: 11 min read

 Emergency heating system with propane heater and safety equipment for long-term winter storm resilience

-⚠️ Watch Out: Space heaters are the leading cause of home fires during winter.
+⚠️ Watch Out: Space heaters are a major home-fire risk during winter.
 Never run on extension cords, never leave unattended, and keep clear of everything flammable.
-I’ve seen three house fires from improper space heater use.

 For comprehensive heating strategies, check our emergency heating methods guide which covers 12 different backup options.